The Promotion of Sustainability Management

 ● Enhancement of stockpiling and drills during normal times and establishment of a safety confirmation system; establishment of a Groupwide Emergency Response Headquarters system in the event of an emergency |

-Panasonic Group conducts its business based on global standards, specifications, norms, guidelines, and various initiatives.
-The Panasonic Group signed the ten principles of United Nations Global Compact.
+The Panasonic Group conducts its business based on applicable legislation, as well as global standards, specifications, norms, guidelines, and various initiatives.
+The Panasonic Group signed the United Nations Global Compact.

 These concepts are reflected in the Basic Business Philosophy and the Panasonic Group Code of Ethics & Compliance that form the guidelines for the company’s business activities.

-Panasonic Group conducts dialogues with its wide range of stakeholders around the world—including customers, investors, suppliers, governments, industry bodies, NPOs, NGOs, local communities, and employees—on various aspects of its business.
-The company incorporates the opinions it receives into its business activities and product creation.
+The Panasonic Group conducts dialogues with its wide range of stakeholders around the world on various aspects of its business.
+The Group incorporates the opinions it receives into its business activities and product creation.